darkfoxdeveloper/FoxConquer5517/README.md

-# OpenConquerEmulator5517
+# FoxConquer5517
-This is a source for Conquer Online Private Servers based in World Conquer Source V2.
+This is a server emulator for Conquer Online based in World Conquer Source V2.
 Use client version 5517

 ### Requirements
 -Install LibSSL-DEV: sudo apt-get install libssl-dev (only for unix based systems like Ubuntu or Debian)